deepali-kadway/deepali-kadway/README.md

 # 📊 Featured Projects

+#### ✨ WagInn – Pet-Friendly Stay Booking Platform
+Developed a full-stack web application that allows pet owners to search, book, and manage pet-friendly stays.
+Implemented secure authentication, host–user dashboards, property management, and booking workflows using the MEAN stack.

+#### ✨ Social Media App (MEAN Stack)
+Built a social media platform enabling users to create posts, like, comment, and follow/unfollow others.
+Designed a responsive Angular front end with a secure Node.js + Express backend and MongoDB for data handling.

 #### ✨ AI Chatbot for Hunkidori.in
 Developed and integrated a conversational AI chatbot using Chatbase.co to assist users in navigating Hunkidori's beauty website, improving customer engagement.